Understanding the SBA's Economic Injury Disaster Loans (EIDL) and Advance program for COVID-19

 - The SBA must find that applicants have an acceptable credit history.

 - Usage: Funds made available must be used for certain purposes.
 Acceptable purposes include working capital, paying fixed debts, payroll, accounts payable, and paying other bills that could have been paid had the disaster not occurred.
 It is NOT acceptable to use loans to replace lost sales, enhance profits, refinance long-term debt, or fund expansion opportunities.
+Also, EIDL funds cannot be used to cover expenses already covered by a PPP loan.
+(Read on for more on EIDL and PPP.)

 - Interest Rate: The interest rate for small businesses is 3.75% and for private nonprofit organizations is 2.75%.